himanshuojha2000/100Projects/README.md

 A stylish **form animation** where each letter of the label animates in with a delay, creating a wave effect.
 Ideal for visually appealing forms and enhancing user experience.
 🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P33 - Fullscreen Navigation

+A fullscreen navigation menu that covers the entire screen when triggered.
+Includes smooth open/close animations and interactive links.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P34 - 3D Navigation

+A 3D rotating navigation effect that gives a futuristic vibe to a basic menu.
+Uses CSS transforms for visual depth.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P35 - Counter

+A counter that automatically counts up to a target number using JavaScript.
+Great for showing statistics or achievements.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P36 - Text Formatter

+A dynamic text formatter that allows users to format input text with **uppercase, lowercase, underline, bold, italic, and capitalize** options.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P37 - Image Gallery with Animation

+An image gallery featuring smooth hover animations and layout transitions.
+Great for showcasing portfolios or products.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P38 - Learn More Button

+An interactive "Learn More" button that reveals hidden content with a slide or fade animation.
+Perfect for landing pages.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P39 - Expanding Key Cards

+A layout of cards that expand on click to reveal more information.
+Uses flexbox and smooth transitions for a modern UI feel.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P40 - KeyCode Detector

+A fun utility that detects and displays the `key`, `keyCode`, and `code` values of any keyboard input.
+Great for learning keyboard events.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P41 - Tabs

+A tabbed content interface where clicking each tab shows corresponding content.
+Useful for sections like FAQs, product details, or multi-step forms.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P42 - Accordion with JS Info

+An advanced accordion component with smooth transitions and additional information about JavaScript's role in its functionality.
+🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P43 - Random Images with Lorem Picsum

+A gallery of randomly fetched images using [https://picsum.photos](https://picsum.photos).
+Loads different image sizes for a Pinterest-like effect.
+🛠 **Tech Used:** HTML, CSS, JavaScript

 ---

 ## 🌟 How to Use